FerhatYesilkaya/Queue-Updater/readme.md

 6. Click on "Load unpacked" in the top left corner.
 7. Select the unpacked file.
 8. You're done!

+## Pop-Up View
+When you click on the extension in the Chrome browser, a pop-up opens.
+There, you can select the queue that you want to update.
+The default is: `DACH - Service - IT`.

 ## Configurable Parameters